neuland-ingolstadt/neuland.app-native/docs/en/app/features.md

 Stay up to date with the **latest news** from the THI.
 \
 And more - regular updates based on feedback are on their way!

+## Changelog

+Each update brings new features, improvements and bug fixes.
+Check out the [change log](https://github.com/neuland-ingolstadt/neuland.app-native/blob/main/CHANGELOG.md) on GitHub for a detailed overview of the changes in each version.